System

 Set parameters for Discharge Period 2.
 By default, the shaving start and end time are 19:00 and 23:00 respectively.
 The setting method is similar to that for Discharge Period 1.

 Set to take power from the grid, the charging power threshold, and the target battery SOC.
 This period starts after Discharge Period 2 but before Discharge Period 1.
+Set the reserved battery SOC, to ensure the remaining battery energy is not less than the value.

 # TOU Mode